 Requirements for Re-use of Existing Documentation

-Exceptions
+For each EV Certificate Request, including requests to renew existing EV Certificates, the CA MUST perform all authentication and verification tasks required by these Guidelines to ensure that the request is properly authorized by the Applicant and that the information in the EV Certificate is still accurate and valid.
+This section sets forth the age limitations on for the use of documentation collected by the CA.

+Validation For Existing Subscribers
-Notwithstanding the requirements set forth in Section 11.14.1, when performing the authentication and verification tasks for issuing an EV Certificate where the Applicant has a current valid EV Certificate issued by the CA, a CA MAY:

-(1) Rely on its prior authentication and verification of:
+If an Applicant has a currently valid EV Certificate issued by the CA, a CA MAY rely on its prior authentication and verification of:

-(A) The Principal Individual of a Business Entity under Section 11.2.2 (4) if the Principal Individual is the same as the Principal Individual verified by the CA in connection with the previously issued EV Certificate;
+(1) The Principal Individual verified under Section 11.2.2 (4) if the individual is the same person as verified by the CA in connection with the Applicant’s previously issued and currently valid EV Certificate;

-(B) The Applicant's Place of Business under Section 11.4.1;
+(2) The Applicant's Place of Business under Section 11.4.1;

-(C) The Verified Method of Communication required by Section 11.5 but still MUST perform the verification required by section 11.5.2(B);
+(3) The Applicant’s Verified Method of Communication required by Section 11.5 provided that the CA verifies the communications as required by Section 11.4.2(2)(A);

-(D) The Applicant's Operational Existence under Section 11.6;
+(4) The Applicant's Operational Existence under Section 11.6;

-(E) The name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester under Section 11.8, except where a contract is in place between the CA and the Applicant that specifies a specific term for the authority of the Contract Signer, and/or the Certificate Approver, and/or Certificate Requester in which case, the term specified in such contract will control;

-(F) The email address used by the CA for independent confirmation from the Applicant under Section 11.11.4(1)(B)(ii);

-(2) Rely on a prior Verified Legal Opinion or Accountant Letter that established:
+(5) The Name, Title, Agency and Authority of the Contract Signer, and Certificate Approver, under Section 11.8; and

-(A) The Applicant's right to use the specified Domain Name under Section 11.7, provided that the CA verifies that either:

-(i) The WHOIS record still shows the same registrant as indicated when the CA received the prior Verified Legal Opinion or Verified Accountant Letter, or
+(6) The Applicant's right to use the specified Domain Name under Section 11.7, provided that the CA verifies that the WHOIS record still shows the same registrant as when the CA verified the specified Domain Name for the initial EV Certificate.

-(ii) The Applicant establishes domain control via a process permitted under Section 11.7.

-Validation of Re-issuance Requests
+Re-issuance Requests

-A CA may rely on previously verified information to issue a replacement certificate where:
+A CA may rely on a previously verified certificate request to issue a replacement certificate, so long as the certificate being referenced was not revoked due to fraud or other illegal conduct, if:

-(1) The expiration date of the replacement certificate is the same as the expiration date of the currently valid EV Certificate that is being replaced, and
+(1) The expiration date of the replacement certificate is the same as the expiration date of the EV Certificate that is being replaced, and

-(2) The Subject of the Certificate is the same as the Subject in the currently valid EV Certificate that is being replaced.
+(2) The Subject Information of the Certificate is the same as the Subject in the EV Certificate that is being replaced.

-For Validated Data
+Age of Validated Data

-(1) The age of validated data used to support issuance of an EV Certificate (before revalidation is required) SHALL NOT exceed the following limits:
+(1) Except for reissuance of an EV Certificate under Section 11.14.2 and except when permitted otherwise in Section 11.14.1, the age of all data used to support issuance of an EV Certificate (before revalidation is required) SHALL NOT exceed the following limits:

 (A) Legal existence and identity – thirteen months;